inossidabile/protector/README.md

 No matter what happens inside, all your entities will act unprotected.
 So use with **EXTREME** caution.

+Please note also that we are talking about "unprotected" and "disabled".
+It does not make `can?` to always return `true`.
+Instead `can?` would thrown an exception just like it does for any unprotected model.
+Any other approach makes logic incostitent, unpredictable and just dangerous.
+There are different possible strategies to isolate business logic from security domain in tests like direct `can?` mocking or forcing admin role to a test user.
+Use them whenever you want to abstract from security in a whole and `insecurely` when you want to mock a model to the basic security state.

 ## Ideology

 Protector is a successor to [Heimdallr](https://github.com/inossidabile/heimdallr).
 The latter being a proof-of-concept appeared to be way too paranoid and incompatible with the rest of the world.
 Protector re-implements same idea keeping the Ruby way: